-The data in this report comes primarily from the federally mandated State Automated Child Welfare Information System, which in Washington is called FamLink.
+The data in this report comes from the federally mandated State Automated Child Welfare Information System, which in Washington is called FamLink.

-Measures are reported by federal fiscal year, October 1, 2012 through September 30, 2013 as required by the federal Administration for Children and Families and by state fiscal year, July 1, 2012 through June 30, 2013 to meet state legislative requirements.
+Measures are reported by federal fiscal year, October 1, 2013 through September 30, 2014 as required by the federal Administration for Children and Families and by state fiscal year, July 1, 2013 through June 30, 2014 to meet state legislative requirements.
 The data source and reporting period are noted for each measure.
+Federal standards in this report reflect federal requirements in place through FFY 2014.
+The measure details and national standards were updated for FFY 2015 and will be reported next year.

-Performance measures in this report and summary of 2013 outcomes
+Performance measures in this report and summary of 2014 outcomes